 - Filing and payment of the inheritance tax in Spain.

 - Registering your inheritance title deed at the corresponding Registry.

-We guide you throughout the inheritance procedure in Spain, offering you personalised treatment to resolve your doubts and attend to your needs.
+Our lawyers in Marbella will guide you throughout the inheritance procedure in Spain, offering you personalised treatment to resolve your doubts and attend to your needs.

 Welex: committed to legal excellence in Spain.
 Contact us for further advice.